marcbourlon/TipTap/README.md

 Currently, the library is usable, but is still missing few things, which doesn't make it suitable for immediate production use.
 However, it gives curious people (or people in the need for such a lib) the ability to start playing with it and give feedback (mommy I'm scared!).
 Known missing points:
+* real (usable) handling of rotation and zoom
 * cleaner/better coding, like using the Markus Gundersen's work-(strongly) inspired rotation-zoomer class as a plugin
+* identify a gesture by the proximity of the pointers: it will prevent two almost simultaneous taps at both ends of the surface to be considered as a same gesture, which is in general never the case.
+Will be even more important on large interaction surface like Microsoft Surface tables
+* give ability to the application using the lib to split a gesture into several ones
 * making it more a module than a plugin (see Miller Medeiros' articles about this), and have jQuery pluginification as a plus (it's more or less done, but not great)
 * unit tests: I need to take a deep dive into this, and didn't have the time (courage?) to do it yet